-After 5 years he returned back to India, by this time, he did he had saved up enough money to get a bus across land from England to India - the bus took quite a while though and he didn’t think it would ever reach India, he decided to leave the bus and people he was travelling in Turkey, he hitch-hiked the rest of the way.
+After 5 years he returned back to India, by this time, he had saved up enough money to get a bus across land from England to India - the bus took quite a while however and he didn’t think it would ever reach India.
+He decided to leave the bus and the people he was travelling with in Turkey, & hitch-hiked the rest of the way.

 The Trek through Ladakh

 He took a challenging route, and became one of the first Westerners to trek through Zanskar which is in a hidden valley through Ladakh and Kashmir, it had just been opened up and there were no maps available.
 He followed rivers and went across glaciers.
 It took him 15 days to walk 500 miles through the valley.

 He arrived in India and decided to study the Tabla (indian drums) for two years, whilst living with an Indian family in Varanassi and getting more and more involved in the culture.

 When he returned to England he brought with him a lot of Indian wares which he sold on markets on Portobello road and in Wales and Liverpool.
 He went back to India again and again until he had to open a shop, and another shop, and then another shop!